 Et voila!
 Your winter vegetable soup is ready for your remedy.
 Garnish it with the coriander leaves, and serve in a bowl.
 This winter soup recipe will serve 2-3 people.

-Another traditional winter soup recipe hails from the beautiful land of Kashmir, which is a yogurt-based broth, cooked with mutton, saffron and a few mild spices.
+Another traditional winter soup recipe hails from the beautiful land of Kashmir, it is a yoghurt-based broth cooked with mutton, saffron and a few mild spices.
 This rich and creamy winter soup is also very healthy and is known to boost immunity.

 Prep time: 15 mins